 Conclusions

-In summary, the timeline, geographical distribution, and strategies in Early Warning documents highlight a transformation in Colombia’s armed conflict post-conflict.
+In summary, the timeline, geographical distribution, and strategies in Early Warning documents highlight a transformation in how Colombia approaches post-conflict and intends to build a more sustainable peace, as the latest 2016 Peace Accord promotes.
+Moreover, the findings suggest the country also has the opportunity to grant more attention and resources to the criminal context that has systematically reshaped violence and impeded an effective transition to peace and non-recurrence guarantees.
 Groups have shifted from "hard" recruitment like abduction to "soft" tactics, promising protection, gifts, and salaries unlikely in legal contexts, particularly for vulnerable minors.

-A notable factor is the discreet growth of Localized armed groups, coinciding with the introduction of "soft" recruitment strategies in the last network (Figure 10).
+A notable factor is the discreet growth of Localized armed groups, coinciding with the introduction of "soft" recruitment strategies, that profit on structural violence conditions to avoid raising attention from the Public Force to reach youth in urban contexts and expand the presence and influence of illegal groups across the national territory as shown in Figure 10.
 These groups, dispersed across the country, lack substantial weaponry, blend with civilians to avoid confrontation, operate independently, and are motivated by socio-political influence.
 Collaboration with Strongholds groups amplifies the influence of Localized groups.

 Data analysis reveals a major challenge in prevention mechanisms by the Ombudsperson’s Office.
 Despite issuing warnings for two decades, success is rather limited.
 A comprehensive analysis of recommendations is hindered by inconclusive data due to changes in form and concepts.
 Yet, our data indicate Strongholds and Localized groups pose a significant threat, requiring a unified institutional and legal approach for prevention, intervention, and support of affected youth.
 Effective strategies must closely consider cultural and social contexts, draw lessons from other Latin American countries, and prioritize the perspectives of recruited children over focusing solely on involved groups (see also Bodineau in this volume).
 Updating group classifications or the legal guarantees for truth and reparation for victims regardless of the group remains crucial.